chasmack/hummaps/README.md

 #### User Interface

-Generally, there are two main screens: the *map list* and the *map view*.
+The user interface has two main screens: the *map list* and the *map view*.

 Search results are displayed in the map list.
 Maps with no map image are shown in gery.
-Selecting a map from the map list opens the map view.
+Selecting a map from the list opens the map view.

-The four buttons in the top bar -
+There are four buttons in the top bar -

 * **maps** switches between the map list and the map view
+* **next** moves to the next page or map
 * **prev** moves to the previous page or map
-* **next** moves to the next page or map
 * **about** links to the GitHub help page

 In the map list -